A young desired writer with a Bachelor of Laws degree, Barrister - at - Law and a teacher of English Literature including Prose and Poetry.

-The language of the poem is smooth - flowing, straight - forward, simple, colorful, graphic, imaginative, narrative and even descriptive.
+The language of the poem is smooth-flowing, straightforward, simple, colorful, graphic, imaginative, narrative, and even descriptive.
 It is also like the language of prose.
-However, there are still few words that can be problematic to the reader.
+However, there are still a few words that can be problematic to the reader.
 They include: 'pettiness" (narrow - mindedness), "expiate" (make amends), "fissure" (hole), "perversity" (wilful wrongdoing), etc.

 The fourth part highlights more of the snake's action at the water trough and how it finally escaped and the poet's attack and regret.
-Finally, his wish to make amends.
+Finally, he wishes to make amends.

 The poet's mood is that of awe and fascination and then regrets of the rare opportunity he misses.
 The tone is that of admiration and then blame.

 In the poet's narration and description of events, he unconsciously uses images that create sensuous pictures in the mind of the reader.
 Some of them are the golden and brownish colors of the snake; its dreamy eyes and the black, two-forked tongue; the Etna smoking; etc. These images make the environment of the poem picturesque.

 - "...as cattle do, ... as drinking cattle do."

 - "Lifted its head as one who has drunken."

 - "For he is to me again like a king."

 - "The voice of my education" refers to the poet's previous lessons concerning the snake.